Top 3 Weight-Loss Surgery Myths

 Bariatric surgery has been shown to be the most effective and long-lasting treatment for morbid obesity, according to the American Society for Metabolic and Bariatric Surgery.
 Yet, some perceive it as an “easy way out.”
 This is not the case—surgery is not a cure.
 It serves as a tool to help patients achieve significant weight loss.
 “If I ask you to dig a hole with your bare hands, it would be a long and arduous process,” explains Dr. Jawed.
 “But if I give you a shovel to dig the hole, all of a sudden it becomes so much easier.”
 Patients still have to commit to eating healthy and exercising to lose the weight.
 With surgery, it becomes a little easier to achieve those goals since your body works with you and not against you.

-Myth #2: Your Stomach Will Stretch Back and You’ll Gain Weight
+Myth #2: You’ll Gain Back the Weight

 Bariatric surgery makes long-term weight loss possible by eliminating food cravings and making you feel full longer as well as altering your metabolism.
 However, some patients may experience weight gain at some point in their journey.
 This is not a result of the stomach stretching back to its original size, but rather due to changes in your eating habits.

 Just as standard diet and exercise require commitment, having weight-loss surgery requires willingness to adjust your lifestyle, diet and physical activity.
 Life triggers, such as job loss or a bad break-up, can cause patients to seek comfort in food and deter them from physical activity.
 When this happens, patients may slip back into previous unhealthy habits, begin overeating and gain weight.
 “That it is why it is important to continue to work with your physician after surgery to keep yourself on track and address any medical, psychological or lifestyle issues that may be causing you to regain weight,” says Jawed.

 Myth #3: One Size Fits All